Music Performance & Industry Practice

 Course Description

-The Music Performance & Production course has been designed to prepare learners for opportunities in in the Music Industry.
-This is achieved by providing learners with essential music theory, an introduction to recording skills, music practice, event production and a broad insight into the music industry.
+The Music Performance & Production course has been designed to prepare learners for opportunities in the Music Industry.
+This is achieved by providing learners with essential music theory, an introduction to recording skills, music practice, event production, and a broad insight into the Music Industry.

 Certification